1995 – 2026

 Innovation vs LTS releases

-Since 8.1 in June 2023, MySQL ships on two tracks.
-Innovation releases (8.1, 8.2, 8.3, then 9.0…9.6) arrive roughly quarterly and carry new features, but each is supported only until the next release — they are production-grade, but you have to keep upgrading.
+Since 8.1 in July 2023, MySQL ships on two tracks.
+Innovation releases (8.1, 8.2, 8.3, then 9.0…9.6, and now the calendar-numbered 26.7) arrive roughly quarterly and carry new features, but each is supported only until the next release — they are production-grade, but you have to keep upgrading.
 About every two years, the last release of a cycle is designated LTS (Long-Term Support), which freezes the feature set and gets 5 years of Premier + 3 years of Extended support under Oracle's Lifetime Support Policy.
 8.4 (April 2024) was the first LTS under this model; 9.7 (April 2026) is the newest.
 For a stable production target, run an LTS; for the latest features, run the current Innovation release and upgrade every quarter.
 See the Oracle announcement and the history below.

 Era & support